 The Salesforce Source Component is an SSIS Data Flow Component for consuming data from the Salesforce Service.
-The configuration parameters are provided in the standard data flow source component dialog.

-Use the parameters below to set up the component.
+Use the parameters below to configure the component.

 Select an existing Salesforce connection manager.

 Related Topics: Salesforce Connection Manager

 Specify the number of rows to be retrieved as a batch.
 The maximum is 2000.

 Specify the input type.
 This parameter has the options listed in the following table.

 Value Description Object Input type is Salesforce object.
 Selecting this value displays the dynamic parameters Object, ObjectFilter 1.5 SR-2.
 Statement Input type is a SOQL statement.
 Selecting this value displays the dynamic parameter Statement.After making this change, use the Refresh command in the 'Column Mappings' tab to reload the source object metadata.

 Select the read mode.
 This parameter has the options listed in the following table.

 Value Description Regular Read data using regular mode (default).
 Bulk Read data using bulk mode.